BOOK NAME: Stone Fox

 Welcome to today’s book club meeting!

-If you have finished the book, click “See More” to go to the meeting.
+If you’ve read the first three chapters, click “See More” to go to the meeting.

 words you might not have seen before.
 (All definitions